Athletics at the 2016 Summer Olympics – Men's pole vault

 The men's pole vault competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 The event was held at the Olympic Stadium between 13–15 August.
 Thirty-one athletes from 16 nations competed.
-Thiago Braz da Silva of Brazil won the gold medal, the nation's first medal in the men's pole vault.
+Thiago Braz of Brazil won the gold medal, the nation's first medal in the men's pole vault.
 Renaud Lavillenie of France was unable to successfully defend his 2012 gold, but became the seventh man to win two medals with silver this time.
 Sam Kendricks's bronze returned the United States to the podium after a one-Games absence.

 Summary

 Background

 This was the 28th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.

 The world record holder (having broken Sergey Bubka's 20-year-old record in 2014), Renaud Lavillenie of France, entered as the reigning Olympic champion from 2012 and held the best vaults indoors and out before the competition.
 The 2015 World Champion Shawnacy Barber of Canada ranked just behind, having had his first six-metre clearance that season.
-One of Brazil's best athletics medal hopes was Thiago Braz da Silva, the 2012 World Junior Champion (ahead of Barber), who had the third best mark of the year.
+One of Brazil's best athletics medal hopes was Thiago Braz, the 2012 World Junior Champion (ahead of Barber), who had the third best mark of the year.
 The American champion Sam Kendricks was also highly ranked and had won silver at the 2016 World Indoor Championships behind Lavillenie.
 In addition to Lavillenie, the returning finalists from 2008 were bronze medalist Raphael Holzdeppe of Germany, sixth-place finisher Konstadinos Filippidis of Greece, and seventh-place finisher Jan Kudlička of the Czech Republic.

 No nation made its men's pole vaulting debut, the fifth Games that occurred.
 The United States made its 27th appearance, most of any nation, having missed only the boycotted 1980 Games.